jaceroldan/trigram_interpolation/README.md

 # trigram_interpolation
-A machine exercise to test my ability to decode/encode sequences of text using simple n-gram models.
+A machine exercise to test capability to decode/encode sequences of text using simple n-gram models.

 # To Run